 My research interests all surround premodern periods of large-scale historical change, crisis and decline.
 I am especially interested in how contemporaries mitigated these periods.
-In all my projects I prefer a broad perspective, looking at neighboring cultures in the past and scholarly fields in the presents to understand the background for my own subject.
-I complement this overview with a critical analysis of the object of my research.
+In all my projects I prefer a broad perspective, looking at neighboring cultures in the past and scholarly fields in the present to understand the background for my own subject.
+I complement this overview with a critical analysis of the objects of my research.

-For more information please visit Dissertation
+For more information please visit Social History.

-For more information please visit FLAME
+For more information please visit FLAME.

-For more information visit Environmental History
+For more information visit Environmental History.

-For more information visit Historical Memory
+For more information visit Historical Memory.